Artsweek Beginnings: 2005

-Artsweek Beginnings: 2005 The City of Peterborough celebrated its 100th Anniversary as an incorporated municipality in 2005.
+The City of Peterborough celebrated its 100th Anniversary as an incorporated municipality in 2005.
 Peterborough City Council set aside special funds for the “Centennial Celebrations” and began work on various projects and events to mark the occasion.
-Mayor Sylvia Sutherland appointed a dedicated committee to organize a year-long series of projects and events.
-The theme of the 2005 Centennial Celebrations was “Imagine Peterborough” and most of the activities focused on cultivating an investment in and recognition of Peterborough as a “Creative City”.
+Mayor Sylvia Sutherland appointed a dedicated committee to organize a year-long series of special projects and events.
+The theme of the 2005 Centennial Celebrations was “Imagine Peterborough” and most of the activities focused on cultivating a recognition of, and investment in, Peterborough as a “Creative City”.

-Artsweek Now In late 2014, responsibility for Artsweek 2015 was transferred to the Electric City Culture Council (EC3), Peterborough’s newly founded municipal arts, culture and heritage service organization.
-EC3 presented Artsweek again in 2016, raising additional funds to support the event.
-Funders included the City of Peterborough, the Ontario Trillium Foundation, the Ontario Arts Council, the Downtown Business Improvement Association and the Government of Canada – Department of Canadian Heritage and Human Resources Canada.
+In late 2014, responsibility for Artsweek 2015 was transferred to the Electric City Culture Council (EC3).
+EC3 produced and presented Artsweek again in 2015 and 2016, raising additional funds to support the event.
+Funders included the City of Peterborough, the Ontario Trillium Foundation, the Ontario Arts Council, the Downtown Business Improvement Association, and the Government of Canada – Department of Canadian Heritage and Human Resources Canada.
 Artsweek is now a biennial festival and took place last as a full-scale event in 2018.
 A Covid-19 modified Festival rolled out in 2020 and early 2021.
 May 5 – 14 2023 marks our return to a full scale, live event.

-Artsweek has worked with numerous businesses in the downtown over the years, with more than 50 private sector partners supporting dozens of different projects each year.
-Artsweek fulfilled its promise as a legacy project and has continued to provide a great showcase for local talent and artistic vision every September.
-Audiences have continued to grow each year, with 30 projects in all disciplines happening in 40 locations and close to 100 artists taking part in 2016.
+Artsweek has worked with numerous businesses and organizations in the downtown over the years, with more than 50 private sector partners supporting dozens of different projects in 2018.
+Artsweek fulfilled its promise as a legacy project and has continued to provide a great showcase for local talent and artistic vision every other year.
+Audiences have continued to grow each year, with projects in all disciplines happening in dozens of locations and more than 100 artists taking part.

-In 2017, EC3 announced that Artsweek would become a biennial event and Artsweek 2018 will take place September 21st – September 30th 2018.
-Our theme in 2018 – “Art in Unexpected Places”, so watch out for singers and dancers, flying canoes, take-out poetry carts, giant books, wailing whales, books and public acts of printmaking popping up every everywhere from the Riverview Zoo to Peterborough Square and Millennium Park to Armour Hill.
+In 2023 Artsweek takes place May 5th – 14th.
+Our theme in 2023 is “Art in Unexpected Places”, so watch out for singers and dancers, circus artists, take-out poetry carts, musicians, giant puppets, visual artists, and surprise events and public acts of creativity popping up every everywhere – from the Riverview Zoo to Peterborough Square, and Millennium Park to Armour Hill.